zodb/zodbshootout/doc/zodbshootout.rst

 * ``--leaks`` prints a summary of possibly leaking objects after each test repetition.
 This is useful for storage and ZODB developers.

+  .. versionchanged:: 0.7
+     The old ``-l`` alias is no longer accepted.

   .. versionadded:: 0.6

 Output